roots/bud/docs/config-library.md

 It seems like a superpower, but you know the superhero trope: with great power _something something an invalidated bundle cache_.. point being: it's rad but you have to use discretion.

 Updating a package will invalidate the DLL so the longer the life of the package added to the library, the better.
 Adding a package which is updated frequently to the library will diminish the benefit for packages with a longer shelf life.
-This functionality is basically perfect for code like `lodash` and `moment`.

 The first build will likely take longer as the DLL will need to be compiled, but subsequent builds should see a noticeable reduction in build time.